vinej/x16_forth/doc/userguide.md

 # Section 2 — Word reference

-Every word built into TX16, grouped by topic.
+Every word available in TX16, grouped by topic.
 Each entry gives the **stack effect**, a one-line purpose, and a small example.
 Standard Forth 2012 words behave as in the standard; X16 words mirror the matching BASIC 2.0 command and generally take the same argument order.
+Some groups (floating point, bitmap graphics, the BASIC string/math aliases, PCM audio, the assembler) are **not baked into the core** — they load from `toolkit/` libraries; each such entry says so, and Section 7 lists them all.

 ## Index